 My recommended learning paths (extracted from the book) after you have read the book:

 Asynchronous Requests: You can substitute the native fetch API with third party alternatives to perform asynchronous requests: superagent or axios.
 There is no perfect solution to make asynchronous requests.
 But by exchanging the buildings blocks around React, you make the experience how powerful it can be to have this flexibility.
-In frameworks you stick to one solution, in a flexible ecosystem like React you can exchange the solutions.
+In frameworks you usually stick to one solution.
+In a flexible ecosystem like React you can exchange the solutions.

 Type Checking: In one chapter you have used React PropTypes to define component interfaces.
 It is a good practice to prevent bugs.
 But the PropTypes are only checked on runtime.
-You can go one step further to introduce static type checking in your editor.
+You can go one step further to introduce static type checking on compile time.
 TypeScript is one popular approach.
-But in the React ecosystem people prefer to use Flow.
+But in the React ecosystem people often use Flow.
 I can recommend to give Flow a shot.

-Tooling with Webpack and Babel: You have setup your application with create-react-app.
-At some point, when you learned React, you want to learn the tooling around it to setup your own project without create-react-app.
+Tooling with Webpack and Babel: In the book you used create-react-app to set up your application.
+At some point, when you learned React, you want to learn the tooling around it.
+It enables you to setup your own project without create-react-app.
 I can recommend to follow a minimal setup with Webpack and Babel.
-Afterward you could setup ESLint to follow a unified code style in your application.
+Afterward you could use ESLint to follow a unified code style in your application.

 State Management: You have used React

-setStateto manage internal component state.
+this.setState()to manage internal component state.
 That’s a perfect start.
 However, in a scaling application you will experience the limits of internal component state.
 Therefore you have third party state management libraries like Redux or MobX.
+My next book will give you guidance on this topic.

 Routing: You can implement routing for your application with react-router.
 So far you only have one page in your application.
-React Router helps you to have multiple pages across different URLs.
+React Router helps you to have multiple pages across multiple URLs.

 Now you should know everything what you can expect from the book.
 You can pay what you want, because I want to enable everyone to learn React.
 I would really appreciate your support on social media to reach as many people as possible to grab a version of the book.